 - 1. Implement the OpenGL lighting model including ambient, diffuse, and specular lighting.
-Modify the ComputeLighting() function to compute lighting at the vertices and store it in the vertex color. - 2.
+Modify the ComputeLighting() function to compute lighting at the vertices and store it in the vertex color. - To enable lighting, activate 'l' (lowercase 'L') and 'l' (number one) - 2.
 Add a texture to a simple scene displayed when clicking the "F1".
-Support texture mapping using nearest neighbor filtering. - 3.
-Provide linear interpolation and perspective-correct interpolation of parameter values.
-Provide toggling between the two schemes by typing a key "i".
+Support texture mapping using nearest neighbor filtering. - To enable texturing, press key 't'